-For an emerging biotech it can be hard to select the right sites and get in touch with suitable key opinion leaders (KOLs)[20].
+For an emerging biotech it can be hard to select the right sites and get in touch with suitable key opinion leaders (KOLs)^[24].
 The right CRO partner, on the other hand, will have well-established and recent relationships with sites and KOLs.
-Furthermore, a partner should have a practical approach to recruiting, such as knowledge of sites with the right patients and the right mix of KOLs, as well as access to real-world global data[23].
+Furthermore, a partner should have a practical approach to recruiting, such as knowledge of sites with the right patients and the right mix of KOLs, as well as access to real-world global data^[27].

-"For the foreseeable future, clinical trials will continue to rely on motivated Principal Investigators (PIs), to recruit study participants, ensure their well-being and safety, and to diligently execute the study protocol."
-Says Alp.
-"Pls are the linchpins of clinical research, and nothing happens in a study without their buy-in.
+"For the foreseeable future, clinical trials will continue to rely on motivated principal investigators (PIs) to recruit study participants, ensure their well-being and safety, and to diligently execute the study protocol," says Nicholas Alp, M.D., Ph.D., FRCP, FACC, Senior Vice President, Cardiovascular, Medical Department at Medpace.
+"PIs are the linchpins of clinical research, and nothing happens in a study without their buy-in.
 Establishing and nurturing relationships with these key professionals should be a core competency of a CRO partnering with biotech."